SyuanTsai/Darktide-Mod-radar/README.md

 - Centered overview mode is intended as a temporary tactical view.
 It has separate zoom, scale-legend, and marker-cap controls and automatically exits when the radar runtime state is no longer valid.
 - Normal radar range now supports **10 m** to **200 m**, and the zoom keybinds can temporarily control that range while the radar zoom modifier is held.
 - **Auspex** is a full radar style with an optional animated sweep, and the same Auspex scanner background can also be selected as a guide option for Square and Circle radar styles.
-- Teammates, the local player center dot, and player smart tags now have separate controls, so ally information can be tuned more precisely.
+- Teammates, teammate marker range, the local player center dot, and player smart tags now have separate controls, so ally information can be tuned more precisely.
 - Player smart tags support optional distance text, but no longer use player-tag elevation arrows or related elevation hiding behavior.
 - Supported ability-marked and smart-tag outlined enemies can optionally be treated as radar-visible targets, and shared `special_target` outline handling is gated to the local owning context so unrelated outlines do not leak into radar visibility.
 - Nearby highlights now support thickness, opacity, optional custom color override, and optional distance labels, and their placement was adjusted to stay aligned more reliably under scaled HUD layouts.